 What Is An E-Signature?

-An e-signature can be just a picture of your signature or a scanned document that already has your written signature on it.
+An e-signature can be a picture of your signature or a scanned document that already has your written signature on it.
 You import the signature onto a document that you need to sign with a resource like PDF.Live’s electronic signature tool.
-Alternatively, you can draw your signature with your mouse and the signing tool will put the drawn signature onto the document.
+Alternatively, you can draw your signature with your mouse or touchpad, and the signing tool will put the drawn signature onto the document.

 What Is a Digital Signature?